 You’ll love these easy Keto Lemon Bars with a press-in Shortbread Crust made from almond flour.
 They taste bright and tangy, and they’re made with real lemon juice.
 These healthy low-carb lemon bars are deliciously sweet, as well as sugar-free and gluten-free.

-Keto Lemon Bars with an Easy Shortbread Crust
+Keto Lemon Bars Recipe

 These keto lemon bars are a little taste of summer.
 And in the winter months, these low-carb lemon treats will be your personal ray of sunshine.

 The filling is the perfect mixture of creamy, tangy, sweet!
 I love using fresh lemon juice in these to get the freshest, brightest flavors!
 In order to achieve BRIGHT flavors, I recommend using fresh lemons.

 These lemon bars are super easy to make, too.
 It’s as simple as whisking together the filling ingredients and pouring them over a press-in shortbread crust.

 Each pan yields 16 small lemon bars, so you’ll have plenty if you decide to share.

 Yes!
 Lemons are one of the fruits that are perfectly acceptable on a low-carb diet.
 Lemons are full of antioxidants and vitamin C too, so go ahead and have a lemon wedge in your water!

 In this recipe, we’ll use 2/3 cup of lemon juice, which has about 11 grams of carbs.
 If you divide that by the 16 servings in this recipe, that comes out to less than 1 carb contributed by the juice itself.

 Ingredients for Keto Lemon Bars